eddyem/stm32samples/F0-nolib/usbcan_relay/Readme.md

 - PB12..15 - LED0..3 outputs (direct outputs without any protection!!!)

 The pins LEDr0 and LEDr1 are indicated relay works (12V through 2.2kOhm resistor)

+### Buttons standalone

+BTN1 - switch relay1

+BTN2 - switch relay 2

+BTN3 - change PWM0: hold to turn ON or turn OFF; press shortly BTN1/BTN2 to increase/decrease PWM0 to 1,
+hold BTN1/BTN2 to inc/dec PWM0 to 25 (do as many presses as need).